pepper-jk/homebrew_5e/mounts.md

 Hit points, speed, abilities, senses, languages and challenge rating stay the same.
 Now lets look at the traits and actions of the monster.

-Any trait associated with combat, e.g. dealing additional damage, usually gets thrown out.
+Any trait associated with combat, e.g. dealing additional damage, usually gets split into a utility and combat part.
+**Utility** stays as a trait and **damage** and **saving throws** are moved to the base attack.
 Any sense or ability based traits stay.
 The **base attack action** gets buffed as follows.
 The attack does more damage and gets an **extra effect** that triggers after a failed saving throw by the target.